scalableminds/webknossos/docs/getting_started.md

 ## Learn More
-Now you know the basics of webKnossos.
+Now you know the basics of WEBKNOSSOS.
-Feel free to explore more features of webKnossos in this documentation.
+Feel free to explore more features of WEBKNOSSOS in this documentation.

 * [Dashboard](./dashboard.md)
 * [Skeleton Annotations](./skeleton_annotation.md)